Educating the Maritime Workforce

 As the Federal agency responsible for U.S waterbound interests, MARAD manages numerous operations around the world, all of which require a constant flow of skilled and readily-available mariners.
 This means MARAD is responsible for training and educating the next generation of mariners to carry out and improve the quality of U.S. maritime operations at sea and ashore, everything from shipbuilding, to port operations, to cybersecurity.

-In the 1940s, the U.S. maritime workforce was almost 225,000 strong.
-Now, only a fraction of that number supports the MARAD mission world-wide.
+According to data from the National WWII Museum, about 243,000 mariners served during World War II.
+Today’s workforce is but a fraction of that.
 The need to maintain an adequate workforce in today's military, economic, and political environment is a constant challenge.
 To fill the array of maritime-related specialties and career paths, the Maritime Administration vigorously supports maritime training and education programs designed to prepare a new generation of mariners to take the helm.

 Paths to a Maritime Career

-For questions about MARAD-run educational programs, or how to become a United States Merchant Marine, contact the Office of Maritime Labor & Training.
+For questions about MARAD-run educational programs, or how to become a United States Merchant Marine, contact the Office of Maritime Labor & Training at (202)366-4142 or at email@example.com.